-Trump: US-Russia relations are at 'all time low' - BBC News
+US-Russia at dangerous low, Trump says

 - Why are so many US diplomats in Russia?

+Or that the president again seems to be downplaying the conclusion by the US intelligence community that Russia tried to influence the US 2016 presidential election.

+If newly installed chief of staff John Kelly is bringing new discipline to this White House, that doesn't seem to extend to the presidential twitter account.

-Russia has also reacted angrily.
-Prime Minister Dmitry Medvedev said the sanctions package "ends hopes for improving our relations with the new US administration".
+Russia has also reacted angrily to the sanctions package.
+Prime Minister Dmitry Medvedev said it "ends hopes for improving our relations with the new US administration".

 In a Facebook post, Mr Medvedev said the measures showed Mr Trump's "total weakness" and that he had been humiliated by Congress.

+A Kremlin spokesman, Dmitry Peskov, would not elaborate on Mr Medvedev's comments but said "Russia will defend and protect its interests".

-Moscow, which denies interfering in the US presidential election, had already retaliated last week by ordering the US to cut its diplomatic mission in Russia by 755 people.
+Moscow had already retaliated last week by ordering the US to cut its diplomatic mission in Russia by 755 people.

 The legislation limits the amount of money Americans can invest in Russian energy projects, and makes it more difficult for US companies to do business with Russia.